 Can you please suggest the best plating that can be done on a porous die-casted aluminium part (Heat sink).
 It should withstand 72 hours of salt spray.Suman

 vendor development - Bangalaore, Karnataka, India

-Seriously, please re-frame the question, Suman.
-Any plateable metal can be plated on virtually any substrate--it's a question of why you are plating the part.
+Seriously, Suman, any plateable metal can be plated on virtually any substrate -- the choice a question is based on why you are plating the part, not based on finding a plating that works on porous parts.
 It's possible to vacuum impregnate the castings to render them non porous.
 It's possible to anodize them, or paint them, or plate them with almost anything.

 Ted Mooney, P.E.
 RET

 Hi Ted, thanks for your reply.
-We can not avoid porosity on castings.
+We cannot avoid porosity on castings.
 Vacuum impregnation was a good idea.
 I tried doing ENP on it.
 ENP doesn't stick on impregnated area.
 I tried Zinc.
-Zinc is not penetrating deep in to the fins.
+Zinc is not penetrating deep into the fins.
 I tried anodizing.
 I am not happy with the finish.
-Is there anyother alternates. on porous surface plating fails very quickly.
-Corrosion starts from the porous surface. ultrasonic clening helps a bit ot not 100%.
+Is there any other alternate.
+On porous surface plating fails very quickly.
+Corrosion starts from the porous surface; ultrasonic cleaning helps a bit but not 100%.

 First of two simultaneous responses -- ++++